codyfalkosky/GoogleCapstone/README.md

 ### Solution Analysis
 [Notebook](./4_Solution_Analysis.ipynb)
 There is more than just knowing why, there is fixing it!
-This notebook explores if the analyzed problems seems possible to fix and makes predictions using the model if such fixes could be implemented.
+This notebook explores if the analyzed problems seem possible to fix and makes predictions using the model if such fixes could be implemented.

 ### Summary
 [Notebook](./0_Summary.ipynb)